Getting a Disabled Parking Permit and Getting Over Stigma

 That was a defining morning.
 It was the first day of living with what is now over 2,000 days of arthritic pain in my feet.

+It doesn’t hurt to ask.
 It was a few months after the new pain and swelling started in from ankles to toes.
-The pain was documented by my GI, the doctor running the infusion center, and primary doctor.
+The pain was documented by my GI, the doctor running the infusion center, and the primary doctor.
 I had started a biologic; my first.
 It wasn’t helping that portion of inflammation for very long.